easegress-io/easegress/doc/cluster_design.md

 Fix 2: Because unstable network status of WAN, it's hard to get strong consistency or lets system hang out a long time which violate the goal high availability.
 So we compromise to choose eventual consistency so common and mature protocol **Gossip** is our choice to synchronize information of cluster.
 By the way, in the 3 models of Gossip push, pull, push/pull we choose push/pull whose convergence rate is fastest.

-Fix 3: We bring a plain **logical** concept: **group**, which is one kind of metadata of cluster and separate diverse kinds of nodes carrying different tasks.
+Fix 3: We bring a plain **logical** concept: **group**, which is one kind of system data of cluster and separate diverse kinds of nodes carrying different tasks.
 From user's perspective, the action of each node in the same group must be the same.

 ### Synchronized Content
 Every node stores some data which specifies its environment, responsibility and so on.
 For example: In flash sale, a group with 3 nodes got ratio of pass 0.6, so each one of it got 0.6 respectively.
-There are two layers of data: metadata and service data.
-Metadata is foundation for service data, the former provides necessary information for the latter.
-(TODO: provide a true example where the changes of metadata will affect  data) Here is an implementation trick, we could provide metadata callback API to notify related service data to update if necessary(Observer Pattern).
+There are two layers of data: system data and business data. system data is foundation for business data, the former provides necessary information for the latter.
+(TODO: provide a true example where the changes of system data will affect  business data) Here is an implementation trick, we could provide system data callback API to notify related business data to update if necessary(Observer Pattern).

 ![./internal cluster design](./internal-cluster-design.png)

-#### Metadata
+#### System Data
 1. IP, port, status of every node of the cluster
 2. group information

-The metadata is read-only from perspective of administrator after deployment in theory.
+The system data is read-only from perspective of administrator after deployment in theory.
 For simplicity, every node belongs to one and only one group.
-Therefore metadata can be maintained by Ease Gateway automatically.
+Therefore system data can be maintained by Ease Gateway automatically.

-Here is an example to illustrate how Ease Gateway maintain metadata automatically(< for add, << for update).
+Here is an example to illustrate how Ease Gateway maintain system data automatically(< for add, << for update).

 1. Initially the info is:
 ```